bolubee101/protea/README.md

 # protea

 Tentative Backend for protea, a freelancer platform with opportunities for internship

 ## Endpoints

 1. POST /api/users/register - Registers a new user into the collection The schema of the expected data is

 ```
+{
-{firstname: {
+    firstname: {
     type: String,
     required: true
   },